guisouza/DSS/README.md

 # Default Auto-Binded Properties

 ##### **mouseX**
-Automatically receives the x position of the cursor.
+Automatically receives the x position of the cursor related to the document.

 ##### **mouseY**
+Automatically receives the y position of the cursor related to the document.

+##### **mouseClientX**
+Automatically receives the x position of the cursor related to the viewport

+##### **mouseClientY**
-Automatically receives the y position of the cursor.
+Automatically receives the y position of the cursor related to the viewport

 ##### **scrollX**
 Automatically receives the x position of the window scroll.